Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Model set-up

 Since the emission is dominated by the regions close to the planet, it is not necessary to consider the flaring of the CPD.

 By conservation of angular momentum, most gas coming from large scales falls onto the CPD, not the planetary surface (e.g., \citealp{tanigawa12,schulik20,ab22,ab25}).
-We assume azimuthal symmetry around the planet, as in the simulations of \citet{m22Schock}. \citet{taylor24} also made this choice, justifying it by the typically large timescale ratio between the infall and orbits in the CPD, \neuThH{which they} quote respectively as $\sim1$~Myr versus $\sim1$~yr.
-In fact, some accretors do show factor-few variability on months-to-years timescales \citep{close25,zhou25} but this is not dramatic.
+We assume azimuthal symmetry around the planet, as in the simulations of \citet{m22Schock}. \citet{taylor24} also made this choice, justifying it by the typically large timescale ratio between the infall and orbits in the CPD, which they quote respectively as $\sim1$~Myr versus $\sim1$~yr.
 Within this assumption, the flux density at the surface of the planet or the CPD depends only on the polar angle or the radial distance from the planet, respectively.

 In Appendix~\ref{Th:FlbeimBeob}, we detail the geometry needed to integrate the emission towards the observer, considering separately the visible portions of the planet and CPD surfaces.
 The derivation relies on geometry and trigonometry.
-The quantitative results are obtained by numerical integration \neuMB{of the flux per projected area} over the visible surface at every wavelength of interest, which we perform with \texttt{IDL}/\texttt{GDL}\footnote{The GNU Data Language (\texttt{GDL}) aims to be an open-source drop-in \texttt{IDL} replacement (\url{https://github.com/gnudatalanguage/gdl}).}.
+The quantitative results are obtained by numerical integration of the flux per projected area over the visible surface at every wavelength of interest, which we perform with \texttt{IDL}/\texttt{GDL}\footnote{The GNU Data Language (\texttt{GDL}) is a mature, open-source, actively developed drop-in alternative to \texttt{IDL} (\url{https://github.com/gnudatalanguage/gdl}).}.
 This yields line profiles, from which we obtain line-integrated fluxes, and for control and visualisation purposes we can also calculate the spatially-resolved emission from the planet and CPD surfaces.